Visiting Zion in November

 Drawbacks of Visiting in November

-The only drawback to visiting Zion in November is less daylight to enjoy the park and complete your hike.
+The biggest drawback to visiting Zion in November is less daylight to enjoy the park and complete your hike.
 The sun rises roughly between 7:30 am and 8:00 am as the month progresses, and sets between 5:15 pm and 6:30 pm.
 This gives you fewer hours of daylight to be able to enjoy the park.
 It also means that there is less time during the day that it’s warm in the sun.
 Especially if you are in a slot canyon, the sun goes behind the cliff very early, and these canyons have a form of natural air conditioning that also keeps them colder in the winter.
 The temperature drops quickly once the sun goes down, so you will not want to be caught out in the elements after dark.
 You will need to make sure to plan out your day before you start, as you will not want to lose time making decisions on what to do or lose your opportunity to do a longer hike because you didn’t start early enough.
 To best utilize your time in the park, we recommend going on a guided day hike, where a local Zion expert will provide fascinating geological and cultural interpretation.